 This is part of Frames for Sketch — series of tutorials about best practices we used to make Frames Kit truly useful tool.
 We’ll cover on how to keep your typography consistent across different projects so shared text styles stay clean and useful for you to work with.

 Hello!
 We are back to you with a another tutorial so you can learn something new about using fonts in our favorite application.
-Not so long ago Sketch has introduced to us new text style managment menu, let’s take a brief look at it, and see how can we use it to maintain an accessible and harmonious typography system including a 2 separate typefaces.
+Not so long ago Sketch has introduced to us new text style management menu, let’s take a brief look at it, and see how can we use it to maintain an accessible and harmonious typography system including 2 separate typefaces.

 Text styles with a strong hierarchy

 You might have noticed that sometimes your fingers, bypassing the thought, manage to come up faster with a name for a new layer or style, so you might have noticed such menu options in your project as Title-2, subheader-small, header-3 etc so let's stop making and distribute poorly organized styles.

 When we have a mess in styles it becomes more complicated to communicate even basic requirements when it comes to everything that is text or font related.
 A project text system must have a good place in any product designer’s mind, so our goal is to make an accessible and reusable typography system that can expand or collapse depending on the size of the project.

 To do this, we will need to determine in advance the number of used text styles, for this example, we will use the existing standard for web development, for us designers HTML offers six headings of different levels that show the importance of a section, title or text.
 Thus, the <h1> tag is the most important heading of the first level, and the <h6> tag is used to indicate the header of the sixth level and is the least significant.

 Let’s look at how to apply this approach to text styles, and make some simple steps to organize them in groups so we can give them a structure and manage them.